Bride and Prejudice: Plot

-Lalita Bakshi, a young woman living in Amritsar, India, is invited with her family to a friend's arranged marriage ceremony.
+Lalita Bakshi, a young woman living in Amritsar, India, is invited with her family to a friend's wedding.
 There Lalita meets Will Darcy, a handsome and wealthy American, long-time friend of the Indian-British barrister Balraj and his sister Kiran.
 Balraj is instantly attracted to Lalita's eldest sister Jaya; likewise, Darcy is attracted to Lalita.
 Considering Darcy culturally rigid for disparaging the quality of the luxury hotel where he is staying and declaring arranged marriages backward, Lalita dislikes him.
 When a smitten Balraj invites Jaya to Goa, Mr. Bakshi asks Lalita to go along.
 In Goa, Lalita and Darcy clash over their ideas on men and women and India's economic future.
 Later that night on the beach, Lalita meets Johnny Wickham, from London, son of Darcy's former nanny, and Wickham validates her low opinion of Darcy.

 The Bakshi family is visited by Kohli Saab, a relative of Mr. Bakshi’s sister’s husband, living in Los Angeles, who has come to India to find a "traditional woman" to marry.
 When Kohli Saab is attracted to Jaya, who Mrs. Bakshi considers destined for the wealthy Balraj, she steers Kohli instead towards Lalita, making Lalita uncomfortable.
 Despite Mrs. Bakshi's disapproval, Wickham is invited to join the family and Kohli at the Garba.
 Ignoring Darcy’s and Kiran’s warnings against becoming involved with Wickham, Lalita happily accepts a dance from him.
 When Kohli proposes to Lalita, she angers her mother by refusing him.

 Balraj, Kiran, and Darcy are invited to the Bakshi house for dinner, where younger sister Maya performs a vulgar snake dance for the guests.
 Mrs. Bakshi furthers her guests' discomfort by commenting loudly on Balraj and Jaya's impending engagement and future babies.

 Aishwarya Rai plays Lalita Bakshi (Elizabeth Bennet character), who takes a disliking to Will Darcy for his culturally rigid attitudes toward Indian customs.

 Martin Henderson plays William "Will" Darcy (Fitzwilliam Darcy character), a wealthy American who falls in love with Lalita despite objections to her family.

 Naveen Andrews plays Balraj Uppal (Mr. Bingley character), an Indian-British barrister who falls in love with Lalita’s sister, Jaya, but backs off for a time due to Darcy’s interference.

 Anupam Kher plays Mr Chaman Bakshi (Mr. Bennet character), who does his best to control his socially ambitious wife and five marriageable daughters.

 Indira Varma plays Kiran (Caroline Bingley character), Balraj's sister, who is against her brother marrying Jaya.

 Marsha Mason plays Catherine Darcy (Catherine de Bourgh), Will's condescending mother, who prefers another girlfriend for Darcy.